-Of the 24 complaints that were completed, 10 were responded to within the 10 working day timescale and 13 were completed within the 20 day extended timescale.
-No complaints exceeded the extended 20 working day timescale.
+Of the 21 complaints that were responded to in the year, 6 were responded to within the 10 working day timescale and 12 were completed within the 20 day extended timescale.
+Three complaints exceeded the extended 20 working day timescale.

-The average number of days to respond in Children's Statutory Complaint was 14 working days, which is a significant improvement on the 23 days achieved in 2020/21.
+The average number of days to respond in Children's Statutory Complaint was 16 working days, which is an increase on the average of 14 days achieved in 2021/22, although still within the extended 20 working day timescale.

-Children's Social Care complaints are complex and this can impact on timescales.
+Children's Social Care complaints are complex and this can an impact on timescales.
 However since November 2020 new procedures have been put in place to improve timescales.
-Complaints are now RAG (red, amber, green) rated and copied to the Director.
-The Director is also copied into progress chases.
+Complaints are RAG (red, amber, green) rated and copied to the Director and Executive Director on a weekly basis.
 Six-weekly meetings take place with Directors to review all outstanding cases and learning.
-Complaint training was also given to managers and team leaders in the last quarter of 2020.
-This significant improvement on the time scales for Children's Statutory Complaint is a direct indication that these procedures have impacted on the timescales.
+A number of managers and team leaders from Children's Safeguarding and Family Support attended complaint training provided by the